Policy on Diversity

 In pursuit of this goal, the School of Library and Information Management seeks to create intellectual, professional, and social environments that foster contact with and respect for diverse groups of people and increased appreciation for pluralistic ideas and experiences.

-All graduate courses required in the university-approved curricula of SLIM’s master’s programs program, certificate programs, academic concentrations, and doctoral program--or their approved substitutions--must be passed with a final grade of B- or better to receive academic credit.
-If a student does not receive a final grade of B- or better in any or all of SLIM’s required classes, then the student will be given an academic warning and the student will be notified by SLIM administration that he or she must retake that course or those courses.
+All graduate courses required in the university-approved curricula of SLIM’s master’s programs, certificate programs, academic concentrations, and doctoral program--or their approved substitutions--must be passed with a final grade of B- or better to receive academic credit.
+If a student does not receive a final grade of B- or better in any or all of SLIM’s required courses, then the student will be given an academic warning and the student will be notified by SLIM administration that he or she must retake that course or those courses.
+In addition, if a student has a semester GPA of less than 3.0 he or she will be given an academic warning.

-When a student has been given an academic warning, an administrative hold will be placed on the student’s record to block future enrollment.
-Before enrollment can be done, the student is required to meet with the student’s academic advisor with the goal of developing an academic improvement plan.
-The administrative hold can only be released by the student’s academic advisor or by the SLIM dean.
-The administrative hold will be released once the student completes their next semester course(s) with a B- or above.
+When a student has been given an academic warning, an administrative hold will be placed on the student’s record to block future enrollment, and the student will be removed from any registered courses for the upcoming semester.
+Before the student can be enrolled, he or she is required to meet with the student’s academic advisor with the goal of developing an academic improvement plan.
+The administrative hold can only be released by the student’s academic advisor or by the SLIM dean upon satisfactory completion of the academic improvement plan.

 The following is a framework for evaluation of graduate work in the School of Library and Information Management.
 Student work, including group projects, will exhibit the following qualities: